One to One Care

 Kathy graduated with her Kinesiology degree from the University of Western Ontario.
 Upon graduation, she attended The University of Toronto's Physiotherapy program.
 Since graduation, she has worked at three of the leading physiotherapy clinics in the communities she has lived in.
 A recent move after the birth of her son brought her to the town of Orangeville, where she now resides with her family.
 Her decision to open a clinic in Shelburne, Ontario was driven by her desire to provide 1 to 1 physiotherapy services to residents in a growing community.

 Since graduation, Kathy has completed a number of post-graduate courses.
 In 2015 she achieved her Advanced Diploma in Manipulative Therapy, and in 2016 became a Fellow of the Canadian Academy of Manipulative Physical Therapy.
 In 2017, she achieved her Certification in Integrated Dry Needling.
 Most recently, Kathy has completed training in Pelvic Floor Physiotherapy.

 Kathy is a registered Mentor and Instructor of other physiotherapists in the Canadian Physiotherapy Association's Orthopaedic Division manual therapy diploma program.

 Kathy enjoys leading an active lifestyle.
 She has completed a number of endurance races including Ironman Triathlons, and The Boston Marathon.
-Her favourite past time and way to stay active, however, is playing with and chasing after her young kids.
+Her favourite past time and way to stay active, however, is hanging out with and chasing after her son Bryce, and daughter Gabriela.